 Gradually, Hiatt was able to start walking again.
 At first, even short walks hurt, although ice packs and pain relievers helped.
 Now she has joined a new gym, where she works out on the elliptical machines or trains with weights and samples classes she hasn't tried before.
 Yoga proved far better than she had expected; it was gentle on her joints, a decided plus after the knee injury, and helped soothe her back.
 What's more, she learned, yoga enhanced her balance, mental alertness, and ability to stay calm in a high-energy, high-pressure job.

 "I think you have to enjoy what you're doing or you don't keep it up," says Hiatt.
 She finds that early morning workouts free her for the rest of the day so that nothing — no pressing work appointments, no daily tasks, no lunch or dinner engagements — interferes with exercise later on.
 "I'm 59 now and exercise is still very much a part of my life," she says.
 "And I hope it always will be."

-(This article was first printed in the Special Health Report from Harvard Medical School "Exercise: A Program You Can Live With."
-For more information or to order, please go to www.health.harvard.ed/E.)
+This article was first printed in a Special Health Report from Harvard Medical School.
+For more information about exercise or to order a copy of "Starting to Exercise," please go to www.health.harvard.ed/E